-The RT-AX88U has a standard design of a Wi-Fi router, while the RAX120 is an awesome looking piece of hardware (it shares the same design as the RAX200).
-It also has more raw power with a faster CPU and twice the amount of flash storage.
+The RT-AX88U has a traditional look of a Wi-Fi router, while the RAX120 is a fantastic-looking piece of hardware (it shares the same design as the RAX200).
+The latter also has more raw power with a faster CPU and twice the amount of flash storage.

-Port-wise, the RAX120 has the usual one Gigabit WAN port, four Gigabit LANs plus one 5Gbps LAN port.
+Port-wise, the RAX120 has the standard one Gigabit WAN port, four Gigabit LANs, plus one 5Gbps LAN port.
 The multi-gig port can work either as a LAN port or a WAN port.
 So, this router can handle a faster-than-gigabit connection on either the LAN or the Internet side.

-The RT-AX88U has no multi-gig port at all, but it has eight LAN ports and one WAN port, all are Gigabit.
+The RT-AX88U has no multi-gig port, but it has eight LAN ports and one WAN port; all are Gigabit.
 But Asus features Dual-WAN, where you can turn one of its LAN (or USB) ports into a second WAN port.

-The RT-AX88U has many features but can be a bit buggy, especially with its few early stock firmware versions.
+The RT-AX88U has many features but can be buggy, especially with its few early stock firmware versions.
 Alternatively, though, you can put the Merlin third-party firmware on it.

 Thanks to the 5Gbps LAN port, the Netgear can deliver faster real-world speed than the Asus when working with top-notch clients.
-That’s especially true in NAS performance, where each router hosts an external storage device, as shown here.
+As shown here, that's especially true in NAS performance, where each router hosts an external storage device.